ehsanlatif/CSCI-4800-6800-HCI-Term-Project/milestone3/ideation.md

 #### UserStory 4.
 As a student, I want to ask the teacher questions privately so I can resolve my issues comfortably.
 1. Comment box on the side of coding panel.
 2. Replicate teacher's code, mentioned in the comment to the students coding panel.
-3. highlight  code segment under discussion
+3. highlight  code segment under discussion.
 ![design4](wireframes/userstory4.png)

 #### UserStory 5.
 As a student, I want to see my instructor's comments in real-time on my code so that I can improvise my code accordingly.